AI4EO/air-quality-and-health-challenge/README.md

 Welcome to the AI4EO Air Quality and Health Challenge!!

 This repository contains a [Jupyter notebook](starter-pack.ipynb) and [utility functions](utils.py) to get you started exploring and analysing the data.
 Simply clone the repository or download the files.
+For a more user-friendly version, visualise the [notebook in nbviewer](https://nbviewer.jupyter.org/github/AI4EO/air-quality-and-health-challenge/blob/main/starter-pack.ipynb)

 ## Requirements